MaxTheGeeek/MaxTheGeeek/README.md

 ## 🚀 About Me

-Full-stack developer at Stereum Services FlexCo.
+Software Developer at Stereum Services FlexCo.

 ## 💻 Tech Stack